-With skin cancer rates on the rise it’s more important than ever to use sunscreen when exposed to the sun and take preventative measures to avoid sunburn.
-Malignant melanoma incidence rates have increased more than fivefold since the mid 1970s and sunbeds and cheap holidays abroad are blamed for this increase.
+With skin cancer rates on the rise, it’s more important than ever to use sunscreen when exposed to the sun and take preventative measures to avoid sunburn.
+Malignant melanoma incidence rates have increased more than fivefold since the mid-1970s and sunbeds and cheap holidays abroad are blamed for this increase.

 The problem is that people are not really aware of the dangers of the sun and for many getting a tan and looking ‘cool’ is more important than health, especially with younger generations.
-Yes, tan may look great on you but do you know this causes skin damage which makes you look older years later?
-Also, if you sunburn when trying to get that tan, it doubles your risk of getting a skin cancer.
+Yes, a tan may look great on you but do you know this causes skin damage which makes you look older years later?
+Also, if you sunburn when trying to get that tan, it doubles your risk of getting skin cancer.

 To combat this worrying health concern Smartsun UK have come up with the UV indicator wristband* which changes colour depending on whether you’re safe to stay in the sun, should reapply suncream or should avoid the sun for the rest of the day.